Ultimate Patient Comfort in the Office

 If you hate the noises, smells, and tastes associated with dental care and offices and you can’t block them out (even in an office with as many comfortable distractions as ours, such as candles and fresh baked Otis Spunkmeyer cookies), then you may want to experience “twilight sleep” while we do the work.

-Why Choose 21st Century Dental for IV Sedation?
+Why Choose 21st Century Dental of Irving for IV Sedation?

 - Truly Fear-Free & Pain-Free Dentistry

 - In-Office Anesthesiologist